Aliraaaa4/historical-persian-retrieval-system/README.md

 ranking and trust-aware abstention, and returns passages with explicit source metadata.
 It does not use a generative language model to produce answers.

+## Highlights

+- Built a source-grounded Persian retrieval system over the OpenITI/KITAB corpus.
+- Designed a hybrid retrieval architecture combining lexical and dense retrieval.
+- Implemented trust-aware abstention to avoid unsupported retrieval results.
+- Developed a FastAPI REST interface for local deployment.
+- Built a fully tested retrieval prototype with 451 passing automated tests.
+- Designed the system to run locally using open-source libraries and models.
 ## Project status

 The repository contains a tested local retrieval prototype with: